maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 Below is a screenshot from a Motorola Droid 4 with a used battery, showing that it has two days of online time left.
-Keep in mind that this means the device would online all the time - this is not about suspend to ram time (which is not necessary on OMAP4).
+Keep in mind that this means the device would be online all the time - this is not about suspend to ram time (which is not necessary on OMAP4).
 Similar time estimates can be expected on the Droid 3 and the Bionic, and there are still things to improve upon.
 OMAP4 does not yet support ``OFF`` mode, but when it does we suspect we will see further power